 Hot Dogs

 This is the elephant in the room, isn’t it?
 A lot of people don’t view hot dogs as real food.
-In fact, I have a very good friend who watched a documentary on how hot dogs were made and she’s sworn to never eat hot dogs again!
+I, on the other hand, usually follow the 80/20 rule.

 The 80/20 rule basically says that 80% of what you eat should be healthy and the other 20% can be less than stellar.